17,600 sqft | Bukit Timah, Singapore

 As a gesture to the prominent role that water plays within the residence, an oculus within the pond highlights the main entrance, the circle of sunlight cooled and animated by the constantly changing sinusoidal patterns of refracted rays through the water above.

-*Wallflower Architecture + Design’s ‘Water-Cooled House’ and ‘Enclosed Open House’ won the 2010 SIA Architectural Design Awards in the ‘Individual House’ category.
-SIA Architectural Design Awards is the highest recognition given by the Singapore Institutes of Architects once every two years for works that show excellence in architectural design.
-Wallflower Architecture + Design is the first private firm in SIA record to win two Design Awards in the residential category in the same year, since the first design award was given out more than 20 years ago.
+* Wallflower Architecture + Design’s ‘Enclosed Open House’ and ‘Water-Cooled House’ won the 2010 SIA Architectural Design Awards in the ‘Individual House’ category.
+SIA Architectural Design Awards is the highest recognition given by the Singapore Institutes of Architects for works that show excellence in architectural design.
+Wallflower Architecture + Design is the first private firm in SIA record to win two Design Awards in the residential category in the same year, since the inception the design award..